mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 # Benchmarks:
 _________________________________

 We don't want to improve data science privacy at the cost of your performance.
 This is why we have built BastionLab with speed as one of its main goals.
-For example, we use the Polars, a popular data science library coded in Rust, because it is far more efficient than Pandas, an even more popular one coded in Python.
+For example, BastionLab uses Polars, a popular data science library coded in Rust, because it is far more efficient than Pandas, an even more popular one coded in Python.

-To produce the following benchmarks, we compared BastionLab with Polars and Pandas through various scenarios:
+To produce the following benchmarks, we compared BastionLab with Polars' and Pandas' performance through various scenarios:

 - BastionLab (the standard version)
 - BastionLab run within a Trusted Execution Environement (TEE) (You can [read this guide](docs/docs/concept-guides/confidential_computing.md) to see what TEEs are and why you could need to use BastionLab with one.)